CLPM - Common Lisp Project Manager

 Additionally, Quicklisp packages are served over HTTPS.
 While the Quicklisp client cannot take advantage of that (without https://github.com/snmsts/quicklisp-https), CLPM can, providing a little more of a guarantee that packages have not been tampered with.

 Minimize footprint in development images and deployments

 Many Common Lisp implementations allow you to deliver programs by dumping an image to file.
-For most programs generated this way there is no need to have a bundled package manager.
-Therefore, there should be an easy way to use a package manager without leaving traces if it in your deployed system.
+For most programs generated this way there is no need to have a bundled project manager.
+Therefore, there should be an easy way to use a project manager without leaving traces if it in your deployed system.

 To this end, CLPM can be used without ever loading the client (for